 11. Kricket, 12 Denman St.

-Kricket was my favourite.
+Kricket was one of my favourites.
 We went to the one in Soho, but there are a few locations around London.
-It’s reasonably priced for the quality (and amount) of food that you get.
+It’s reasonably priced for the quality (and amount) of food you get.
 If you come with a small group, you could probably order everything on the menu.